 Another widespread phishing method is pretending to be a tech support personnel to offer help but aiming at tricking the security phrase instead.

 A digital token owner can take some precautions to take the NFT security protection into their hands.
 First and foremost, MFA must be enabled.
-For instance, none of the hacked users in the security concerns with the Nifty Gateway had their MFAs enabled.
+For instance, none of the hacked users in the security concerns with the NFT marketplace had their MFAs enabled.

 Investors and minters should also be careful with the use of Discord.
 Although most token owners use Discord for publicity (they access real-time chat with their nicknames and interact with exclusive communities), hackers can easily leverage the provided data.
 In fact, Discord can become a good place for phishers to post malicious links and cause the loss of crypto assets.

-Nothing is infallible, but these simple steps can help keep your projects safe and avoid any security concerns with your crypto wallet.
+Nothing is infallible, but these simple steps can help keep your NFT projects safe and avoid any security concerns with your NFT wallet.

 Not fungible token projects offer investors many opportunities for quite rewarding investments.
 However, they can also be used against them because of various NFT vulnerabilities.
 Every digital token is a smart contract in its essence, and as such, it is not ensured against errors or bugs that can put the owner’s investment at risk.
 Surely, developers work hard to improve their codes for NFT vulnerabilities and errors.
 Nevertheless, a couple of flaws still remain, causing serious problems once hackers identify them.